dillya/melo-ui/README.md

 This user interface is a web based interface using HTML5, CSS and javascript to makes it cross-platform.

+On CSS side, the **Bootstrap v4** framework is used as foundation since it provides all necessary components and utilities to make a responsive user interface easily, and a large community is behind.
+For Melo UI, we use the SCSS version of **Bootstrap** in order to embed only useful components and to use the mixins for Melo SCSS modules.

 ## Build

 To generate all CSS and Javascript files, the script **build.sh** can be called: